microsoft/botframework-solutions/docs/_docs/virtualassistant/overview.md

 ---
 category: Virtual Assistant
-title: What is the Virtual Assistant?
+title: What is the Virtual Assistant solution accelerator?
 order: 1
 ---